Do you Keep getting more of what you fear?

 Ok.
 So let’s take a look at Angie, who is afraid of being alone and unloved.
 If she tries to avoid this fear, she may date a series of unsuitable partners, or stay in a destructive relationship just to keep the fear away.
 In order not to feel fear, she will take whatever she gets and hold on to it.
 That’s how it works.

 But if Angie decides to face her fear, she will have to find ways of entertaining herself.
-She will have to get to work finding what she loves.
+She will avoid people who don’t treat her well or truly interest her.
+Instead she will get to work finding what she loves.
 She will need to spend time with people she enjoys.
 In doing this, she will incidentally be making herself and her life more interesting while bravely saying no to anyone who doesn’t treat her well, or bravely saying yes to meeting new or different people she may not have thought were her “type.”
 She will feel more fear.
 There is no guarantee she will find a great relationship, but her chances just quadrupled, at least.
 Also, she’s probably finding that being “alone” is feeling pretty good now that she’s developing her own life.
 (She’s also a much better catch.
 Who wants to be stuck with someone who doesn’t even like themselves? zzzzz.)

 What kind of life would you rather have?